-One can define agricultural biotechnology as a set of scientific techniques which can improve plants, micro-organisms and animals on the basis of DNA and its concepts.
+One can define agricultural biotechnology as a set of scientific techniques which can improve plants, micro-organisms, and animals based on DNA and its concepts.

 The following highlight the few ways in which biotechnology has found its way in agriculture –

 It is a technology in which one or more genes are modified deliberately in the lab.
 This is achieved by the process of using recombinant DNA (rDNA) technology, thereby altering the genetic makeup of an organism.